fabzl/Bannerhammer_Sizmek/README.md

- - Make sure you are working in the bannersSRC folder, in bannersDist are the files that go into doubleclick.
+ - Make sure you are working in the bannersSRC folder, in bannersDist are the files that go into Sizmek.
  - In the libs folder there is the initial JS and initial CSS, which are common for all the banners.
  - In the banners folder you will find the MPU master and the polite JS and polite SCSS which is specific for each banner.